 Minimum age for enrollment is 3 years and will be placed in our Pre-K class.
 Children must be 3 by December 15th and potty trained.
 Classes are set up according to grade levels in Public School.

 The Sunday School year begins September 22, 2019 and goes to June 15, 2020.

 An attendance recognition is given out each year to those children who do not miss more than 3 Sundays during the Sunday School year.
 When a child attends another Orthodox Church for service, he/she must bring a note from the Church School (or copy of the bulletin) indicating their attendance.
 Each student is expected to attend classes every Sunday.
 (Illness is not an excused absence)

 Student Assistants are selected by Fr.
 Nick and must be High School Seniors, registered in the Sunday School Program, provided there is an open position.
 There are no exceptions to this rule.

 Any Sunday school student 10 yrs or older, wishing to serve as an Altar Boy must contact Fr.
-Nick or Fr Patrick.
+Nick.
 They must also be registered in the Sunday School Program.